christinelinster/christinelinster/README.md

 ## 📸 Outside of Code

-- **my creative outlet**: photography and videography for storytelling and romanticizing life
+When I'm not building software, you'll find me behind a camera capturing life's moments, in the gym (lifting since 2015), or coding late into the night with EDM keeping me company.

-- **fitness enthusiast**: lifting weights since 2015, training and coaching many other along the way
+- **photography & videography**: my creative outlet for capturing moments and telling visual stories
-- **music lover**: especially edm has brought light to my world
+- **fitness enthusiast**: lifting since 2015, training others to build strength and confidence along the way
-- **retirement goal**: owner of a tech cafe!
+- **music lover**: EDM fuels my late-night coding sessions and keeps me in the flow state

 ---

-## 📍 Get In Touch
+## 💬 Get In Touch
 - [LinkedIn](https://www.linkedin.com/in/christinelin19/)
 - [Email](lin.christine19@gmail.com)
 - [Website](https://christine-lin.vercel.app/)